Cancun in November 2026: Weather, Sargassum & Value

 | Late November (21-30) | 26-28°C | 19-21°C | 1-2 days | Dry season settled in |

 The norte reality: Cold fronts from North America sweep through the Yucatán Peninsula in November.
-A norte typically brings 2-3 days of strong northerly winds, choppy seas, overcast skies, and temperatures dropping to 18-22°C. For beach activities and water sports, you’ll want to check the forecast.
-After a norte passes, conditions are often spectacular — crystal visibility, calm water, dry air.
+A norte typically brings 2-3 days of strong northerly winds, choppy seas, overcast skies, and temperatures dropping to 18-22°C. For beach activities and water sports, check the 5-day forecast before locking in snorkel, dive, and Isla Mujeres plans.
+After a norte passes, conditions are often excellent: clear visibility, calmer water, and dry air.

 Water temperature holds at 27-28°C throughout November — the Caribbean holds heat well into autumn and remains comfortable for swimming and snorkeling well into the season.